web counter

 Houses and buildings may need to be sealed in the following locations:

-Where pipes and wires penetrate the ceiling below an unheated attic
+• Where pipes and wires go through ceilings below unheated attics

-Where the wall meets the eve at the gable ends of the attic
+• Where walls meet the eaves at gable ends of the attic

-Where walls meet the eves anywhere on the structure.Source
+• Where walls meet the eaves anywhere on the structure

 Complete Bat Control Solutions